dansmyers/AI/README.md

 1. Earn satisfactory credit on all of the regular homework assignments during the entire semester.
 2. Pass the midterm and final exams with a grade of at least 80% on each.
+3. Complete each portion of the research project in a satisfactory fashion.

 **If you fail to complete the requirements for a B**, your grade will be adjusted downwards according to the following table: